Trade Stock Indices

 Value per Pip - AUD 0.1

-NB: Even though the general trend is generally upward, as a trader you've got to factor in the daily market volatility, on some days the stock index may move in a range or even pull back, market retracement may also be substantial at times & hence as a trader you need to time your entry precisely when using this strategy: strategy & at same time use proper equity management rules just in case of more unexpected volatility in the market movement.
-About money management rules in index topics: What is stock index equity management & stock index equity management methods.
+NB: Even though the general trend is generally moves upward, as a trader you've got to factor in the daily market volatility, on some days the stock index may move in a range or even pull back, market retracement might also be substantial at times and hence as a trader you need to time your entry precisely when using this strategy: strategy & at same time use proper equity management guidelines just in case of more unexpected volatility in the market movement.
+About equity management guidelines in stock index tutorials: What is stock index money management & index equity management methods.